xvitaly/srcrepair/docs/help/source/faq.rst

 Is it safe to run this program with controlled game simultaneously?
 ===========================================================================

-We strongly do not recommend doing this, as SRC Repair cannot get exclusive access to its files and settings.
+We strongly do not recommend doing this, as neither SRC Repair, nor the controled game cannot get exclusive access to files and settings.

 .. index:: faq, vac ban
 .. _faq-vac: